List of reservoirs by volume

 The classification of a reservoir by volume is not as straightforward as it may seem.
 As the name implies, water is held in reserve by a reservoir so it can serve a purpose.
 For example, in Thailand, reservoirs tend to store water from the wet season to prevent flooding, then release it during the dry season for farmers to grow rice.
 For this type of reservoir, almost the entire volume of the reservoir functions for the purpose it was built.
 Hydroelectric power generation, on the other hand, requires many dams to build up a large volume before operation can begin.
 For this type of reservoir only a small portion of the water held behind the dam is useful.
 Therefore, knowing the purpose for which a reservoir has been constructed, and knowing how much water can be used for that purpose, helps determine how much water is in possible reserve.

 Terminology

 The following terms are used in connection with the volume of reservoirs:

-Nominal Volume or Capacity is the total volume of all water held behind a dam at the maximum level possible.

-Initial or Design Volume refers to the possible volume within the reservoir after it first opens.
-Many rivers are high in silt that over time deposits behind a dam reducing capacity.

-Active or Live volume equals the total capacity minus the dead pool volume.
-This is the volume that can serve some downstream purpose.
-For example, it is the volume available to make hydroelectric power or provide drinking water to a city.

-Dead pool or Minimum volume refers to the amount of water left in a reservoir that cannot be used for the general purpose the reservoir was constructed.
-At this state, the reservoir is termed fully drawn down.
-For example, if built to supply water in the dry season, it is the water left behind when no more water can be extracted.
-Frequently, the effective minimum volume is greater if the water is needed for a purpose behind a dam.

-Available capacity may require knowing the reservoir's primary purpose.
-If it is designed to prevent flooding, it may be the volume of water that can be retained before reaching maximum or top water.

-Actual or Current when coupled with another term reflects the fact the level behind the dam is not constant.